Qaz786i/MealGen-QA-Project2/README.md

 - Trello board for project tracking
 - Git for version control
-- Jenkins for our CI server
+- Jenkins for the CI server
 - Ansilble for configuration management
 - GCP cloud platform for our VM's
 - Docker as our containerisation tool